-Western Canada had a pretty good ski season this year, with the exception of a very bad avalanche cycle in mid-March.
+With the exception of a very bad avalanche cycle in mid-March, Western Canada had a pretty good ski season this year, with a well-above average snowfall.
 With the warmth of spring, the snow pack instabilities that caused that cycle have stabilized, and the snow has kept on falling, with small but regular storms over the last month.

 There are now over 2m of well-settled and fairly stable snow high in Kananaskis Country, and if you can convince yourself to still put the ski boots on, there is lots of excellent spring skiing to be found.